AOT-Technologies/forms-flow-ai/README.md

 Here are some important notes about the interaction between users, groups, and roles

 * Groups (and if needed, subgroups) are associated with roles
-* The current implementation uses "client roles" which associates roles with clients (which, in Keycloak are effective components with the ability to have user logins - forms-flow-analytics, forms-flow-bpm, and forms-flow-web for components Redash, Camunda, and FormsFlow UI respectively).
+* The current implementation uses "client roles" which associates roles with clients (which, in Keycloak are effective components with the ability to have user logins - forms-flow-analytics, forms-flow-bpm, and forms-flow-web for components Redash, Camunda, and formsflow.ai UI respectively).
 This may be moved to the realm in a later release.
 * Note that there is no client for form.io - there is no direct login capability on Keycloak for form.io.
-All form administration is performed from the FormsFlow UI
+All form administration is performed from the formsflow.ai UI
 * Users are assigned to groups and thereby inherit the roles
 * Groups are also synced to Camunda so are available for task filtering, email notifications, etc.
 * In the current implementation ONLY members of group camunda-admins can access the Camunda UI directly
-* There is some "under-the-covers" authorization going on concerning access between the  FormsFlow UI, the FormsFlow API, and Camunda with the addition of audience mapping - basically allowing communication between components
+* There is some "under-the-covers" authorization going on concerning access between the  formsflow.ai UI, the formsflow.ai API, and Camunda with the addition of audience mapping - basically allowing communication between components

 By convention we use the following strategy in our Keycloak setup instructions (it can of course be modified as needed ):